-I'll tell you about many things I've written about for years at The Morton Report like the story of the woman who founded the Celebrity Centre and was abandoned by Hubbard when she got ill.
-You'll learn about inside stories I learned about the man's deep and callous evil, from the best friend of his wife and people who were with him on the ship.
+It's about many things I've written about for years at The Morton Report like the story of the woman who founded the Celebrity Centre and was abandoned by Hubbard when she got ill.
+It features inside stories I learned about the man's deep and callous evil, from the best friend of his wife and people who were with him on the ship.

-You'll read about how I was in charge of "the mind of the organization" at the Celebrity Centre, how I heard from people no one else did - Hubbard's daughter he abandoned, his former babysitter from Phoenix who quit because he screamed all the time, and a former Navy man who was in the hospital with him in Oakland when Hubbard was supposedly blinded and crippled.
+I was in charge of "the mind of the organization" at the Celebrity Centre, and heard from people no one else did - Hubbard's daughter he abandoned, his former babysitter from Phoenix who quit because he screamed all the time, and a former Navy man who was in the hospital with him in Oakland when Hubbard was supposedly blinded and crippled.
 (The man said Hubbard was fine, just a pain in the ass.)